pbougie/mac-dev-env/source/graphicsmagick.html.md

 ### Verify the Installation

-To verify that you have correctly installed GraphicsMagick, execute the following command.
+To verify that you have correctly installed GraphicsMagick.

 	gm version